Last updated: June 2025

-To be honest, I’ve never been a fan of dip powder or acrylic manicures.
-I’ve always loved the fun designs everyone got and how amazing they looked!
+I’ve always loved the fun nail designs everyone got and how amazing they looked!
 However, each time I gave acrylic or dip powder nails a try, I was left with very dry and weak nails that kept breaking for weeks.
-Not too long ago, I started learning more about the chemicals that are in products we use constantly like nail polishes, and looked for alternatives.
-Below are the reasons why I don’t get dip powder & acrylic manicures + what I do instead.
+Then, I started learning more about the chemicals that are in all of our beauty products, and I finally said goodbye to both, and my nails (and hormones) have never been happier.
+Below I break down exactly why I quit, what I use instead, and how you can transition to a non‑toxic manicure routine without sacrificing longevity or shine.

 Why I Don’t Do Dip Powder or Acrylic Manicures